-Andreas Lohmüller is 36 years old and currently works in the Credit Distribution for Germany & Austria section of Lloyds Bank Commercial Banking.
+Andreas Lohmüller is 36 years old and currently works as a freelancer for Investmentfonds.
+Beforehand, he gained working experience in various companies, amongst other things in the Credit Distribution for Germany & Austria section of Lloyds Bank Commercial Banking.
 In 2007 he was awarded a Bachelor of Science (B.Sc.) degree in Business Administration by Frankfurt School of Finance & Management.
 He had already trained as a bank clerk, and completed his degree course on a part-time basis so that he could combine his studies at Frankfurt School with his job and simultaneously gather relevant work experience.
 He also spent a semester abroad in Santa Barbara, California.

 You completed a combined studies programme at Frankfurt School.
 How did you manage your time?